 Vegan pie crust, easy to make, soft, and delicious.
-It is perfect to prepare any kind of vegan pies and it only requires 5 ingredients and 10 minutes.
+It is perfect to make any kind of vegan pies and it requires 5 ingredients and 10 minutes.

 Learn how to make a vegan pie crust with this simple tutorial.
 An easy way of getting an absolutely delicious ingredient perfect to prepare recipes like vegan pot pie, vegan pumpkin pie, or any other kind of sweet or savory pies.